Cirkit Designer Logo

 Technical Specifications

-Charging Current 1A (default, adjustable via resistor)
+• Charging Current: 1A (default, adjustable with external resistor)

-Operating Temperature -10°C to 60°C
+• Operating Temperature: -10°C to 60°C

-Dimensions 25mm x 19mm x 5mm
+• Dimensions: 25mm x 19mm x 5mm

 Pin Configuration and Descriptions

-Pin Name Description
+Pin Name Type Description

-BAT+ Positive terminal for the lithium-ion battery.
+BAT+ Battery Output Positive terminal of the lithium-ion battery.

-BAT- Negative terminal for the lithium-ion battery.
+BAT- Battery Output Negative terminal of the lithium-ion battery.

 Usage Instructions